ingadhoc/sale/sale_usability_stock/README.rst

 #.
 Add on stock moves button with link to related sale order
 #.
 Add sale line on procurements
 #.
 Add procurements on sale order line form view (only for tec. features)
+#.
+Add procurement group field on sale orders for technical features

 Installation
 ============